Buy or Sell Sibanye Stillwater Limited (SBSW) Stock Now | Don’t Try to Be a Top Gun

 SBSW’s Market Performance

-SBSW stocks went down by -5.44% for the week, with a monthly jump of 8.63% and a quarterly performance of 25.99%, while its annual performance rate touched 137.77%.
-The volatility ratio for the week stands at 5.06% while the volatility levels for the past 30 days are set at 4.43% for Sibanye Stillwater Limited.
-The simple moving average for the period of the last 20 days is -0.16% for SBSW stocks with a simple moving average of 44.81% for the last 200 days.
+SBSW stocks went down by -7.02% for the week, with a monthly drop of -0.17% and a quarterly performance of 26.85%, while its annual performance rate touched 269.45%.
+The volatility ratio for the week stands at 3.25% while the volatility levels for the past 30 days are set at 4.31% for Sibanye Stillwater Limited.
+The simple moving average for the period of the last 20 days is -4.11% for SBSW stocks with a simple moving average of 38.81% for the last 200 days.

 Analysts’ Opinion of SBSW